jamestucker1988/tnw/README.md

-# Project 5 - smashing_magazine_clone
+# Project 5 - The_Next_Web_clone

 ​
-This is an assigned project where we were supposed to replicate/clone smashingmagazine page as seen in the link:
+This is an assigned project where we were supposed to replicate/clone theNextweb page as seen in the link:
-<a href="https://www.smashingmagazine.com/">click here</a>
+<a href="https://thenextweb.com/">click here</a>
-​
-​

-## Preview of our webpage

-### Top of the webpage

 ​
 ![screenshot 1](images/screen.jpg)
 ​